JunJewell/ChiralNonlocal/README.md

 # ChiralNonlocal
-Code to simulate two species 2D nonlocal reaction-advection-diffusion system, with chiral movement.
+Code to simulate two species 2D nonlocal reaction-advection-diffusion system with chiral movement.
 See the paper [[here]] for details of the model and theory.
 Videos showing examples of these simulations are also included.

 ## Videos
 The 'Videos' folder contains videos of the evolving density heatmaps corresponding to figures in the paper.
 Each video shows: